The following list is a compilation of questions asked by applicants to the Department of Communication Disorders and Sciences at SUNY Fredonia.

 What different types of clinical placements are available?

-SUNY Fredonia has many Affiliation Agreements with local (within Western New York) hospitals, outpatient centers, skilled nursing facilities, adult treatment centers, clinics, childhood centers and schools.
+The state University of New York at Fredonia has many Affiliation Agreements with local (within Western New York) hospitals, outpatient centers, skilled nursing facilities, adult treatment centers, clinics, childhood centers and schools.

-Are externships available in my hometown (especially for those living in Canada or another state)?
+Are externships available in my hometown (especially for those living in Canada or

 Placements in Canada are extremely limited due to availability of ASHA certified Speech Language Pathologists and Canadian University students given placement priority.
 Currently, there are no placements available in The Ontario Canada Niagara Health System region/facilities.

 Establishing outside affiliation agreements is a time consuming process.
 As such, new affiliation agreements are only pursued if they can be established within a reasonable amount of time and effort.

 All Students should anticipate completing Student Teaching and/or Advanced Clinical Practice within the Western New York area and make housing arrangements accordingly.

 Will Canadian requirements for CASCPO and CASLPA be met and will advisement be available to help meet these requirements?